kevinpt/evfs/_sources/rst/api/filesystems.rst.txt

 Romfs
 -----

 The Romfs driver provides the ability to mount Linux Romfs images.
 This is a simple read-only filesystem that has less overhead than the tar file filesystem and has a fully navigable directory structure.
+The images can either be accessed as files via an existing VFS or as an in-memory array of data.

-The :c:func:`evfs_register_romfs` function is used to mount a Romfs image.
+The :c:func:`evfs_register_romfs` function is used to mount a Romfs image from a VFS.
 You need to pass it a pointer to an opened image file containing the filesystem data.
 Romfs images are created with the `genromfs <https://github.com/chexum/genromfs>`_ program which is available in most Linux distros.

+The :c:func:`evfs_register_rsrc_romfs` function is used to mount an in-memory array as a Romfs.
+You will need to link a Romfs image into the program similar to the methods described for the tar resource fs.

 There is a configuration option :c:macro:`EVFS_USE_ROMFS_FAST_INDEX` that lets you control the generation of a hash table index.
 When enabled, path lookups are O(1) through a hash table.
 When disabled, files are found by walking the directory tree.